haseeb-cb/fundamentals-of-gis/Content/1_Exercise.md

 17. You’ve finished your edits.
 Remove the georeferenced raster (you no longer need it), and make a nice in-formative map.
 You can choose whether or not to include the Google Satellite data.
 Insert a scale bar to show the distances in the map, a North Arrow, and a title.
 	- Hint: Look at the crash course exercise for instructions on how to make a map
+	- Don't forget to change the symbology of your layers to your liking!